drgona/drgona.github.io/_news/announcement_32.md

 ---

-I gave a virtual talk at the [Digital Twin Lab Virtual Workshop](https://tamids.tamu.edu/event/neuromancer/) organized by the TEXAS A&M Institute of Data Science.
+I gave a virtual talk at the [Digital Twin Lab Virtual Workshop](https://tamids.tamu.edu/event/neuromancer/) organized by the Texas A&M Institute of Data Science.